 RegistryEditorVersion, choose either

 Windows Registry Editor Version 5.00 for Windows 2000, Windows XP, and Windows Server 2003, and later, or

 REGEDIT4 for Windows 98 and Windows NT 4.0.
 The

 REGEDIT4 header also works on Windows 2000-based, Windows XP-based, and Windows Server 2003-based computers.

 You can use the following syntax to update other settings in the registry.
-Use Notepad or other text editor and save the
+Use Notepad or another text editor and save the file as

 Syntax of .Reg Files

-To import this file in to the registry (do this at your own Risk!), you can do so by double-clicking this REG
+To import this file into the registry (do this at your own risk!), you can do so by double-clicking this

 regedit /s "path to file"